naman2304/notes/ddia.md

 * An event may be encoded as a text string, or JSON, or even binary form.
 * An event is generated once by a _producer_ (_publisher_ or _sender_), and then potentially processed by multiple _consumers_ (_subcribers_ or _recipients_).
 Related events are usually grouped together into a _topic_ or a _stream_.
 * A file or a database is sufficient to connect producers and consumers: a producer writes every event that it generates to the datastore, and each consumer periodically polls the datastore to check for events that have appeared since it last ran.
 However, when moving toward continual processing, polling becomes expensive.
 It is better for consumers to be notified when new events appear.
 Databases offer _triggers_ but they are limited, so specialised tools have been developed for the purpose of delivering event notifications.
+* Event is usually of three types
+  * Human generated (search query or click)
+  * Machine generated (sensor reading)
+  * Writing to database

 #### Messaging systems